Wujunyu0305/TeLIP/README.md

 A `Linear Layer` for predicting the landslide position.
 The model is trained with `BCELoss` to minimize the error between predicted and actual positions.

+## 🌈 Acknowledgements
+This work is supported by the National Key R&D Program of China (2024YFC3012601) and the National Natural Science Foundation of China (42277132).

 Results